These homemade Cinnamon Apple Quinoa Bars are the perfect portable healthy breakfast or snack, meal prep and freezer friendly!

 Then I added in the remaining ingredients and stirred that up.

 That’s it, easy peasy and it’s time to bake!

-Finally, I cut them up and stuck them in individual baggies for easy grab and go for my fiance in the morning.
+Finally, after they were done baking, I cut them up and stuck them in individual baggies for easy grab and go for Mr. Hungry while I am out of town!

-Can be enjoyed cold or warmed, and if you have time can be topped with more goodies like peanut butter or I’ve been drizzling honey on mine.
+Can be enjoyed cold or warmed, and if you have time can be topped with more goodies like peanut butter or I’ve been drizzling honey and PB on mine.
 I had so much fun playing with this recipe and they turned out so good, I hope you enjoy them too.
 They are an easy thing to make on Sunday and enjoy all week.
-They are moist, super satisfying, slightly sweet and nutty, and full of super food ingredients!
-Actually, I am going to go have one RIGHT now!
-Have a good day everyone!
+They are moist, super satisfying, slightly sweet and nutty, and full superfood ingredients!
+That’s probably why I’ve made so many quinoa bakes over the years: